Skip to main content

 Compared to the rest of the field: Chumba sits under VGW (Australian-listed, $1B+ revenue), WOW Vegas under WOW Entertainment, and McLuck under Sweepsteaks Limited (Malta).
 Clubs Casino is the standalone US-based operator in this comparison, which cuts both ways.
 Less corporate firepower if a state AG comes knocking, but also fewer cross-brand entanglements and a clearer accountability chain.

-The operator does not publish a gaming license number, which is normal for the sweepstakes vertical, the legal model is built on the no-purchase-necessary AMOE structure rather than a play license.
+The operator does not publish a gaming license number, which is normal for the sweepstakes vertical, the legal model is built on the no-purchase-necessary AMOE structure rather than a gaming license.
 Don't get me wrong, the absence of a license isn't a red flag in this category, but it does mean the only enforcement leverage you have if something goes sideways is consumer-protection law in your state and the operator's own dispute process.

 That's a real ceiling on recourse.